This is the blog. Click here to go to the Zenopus Archives website.

 Astounding Stories, Feb 1936 issue.
 Source.

-provided stats for Pellucidar creatures in a letter to Alarums & Excursion #18, Jan 1977.
-Most extensively, he wrote up a number of entities for "The Lovecraftian Mythos in D&D" in Dragon #12, Feb 1978.
-Co-author Rob Kuntz wrote the entries for the deities Cthuga, Ithaqua and Yig.
-Holmes was responsible for the rest of the deities, as well as the "monsters": Byakhee, The Deep Ones, The Great Race, The Old Ones, The Mi-Go (Fungi from Yuggoth), and The Shaggoths [sic, for Shoggoths].
-These entries were later revised and partially re-written by Jim Ward for inclusion in Deities & Demigods, where The Old Ones were retitled The Primordial Ones to avoid confusion with Lovecraft's other Old Ones such as Cthulhu.
-These creatures are alternately referred to as The Elder Things by Lovecraft and the Call of Cthulhu RPG.
+Turning to magazines, we can look to Alarums & Excursions #18, published in January of 1977, for Holmes' adaptation of several Pellucidar creatures from his authorized sequel, the Mahars of Pellucidar, including the intelligent pterodactylan Mahars, their ape-like Sagoth servants, and the giant, flying Thipdars.
+And his most extensive write-up was for the article "The Lovecraftian Mythos in D&D" in Dragon #12, published in February 1978.
+While co-author Rob Kuntz wrote the entries for the deities Cthuga, Ithaqua and Yig, Holmes was responsible for the rest of the deities, as well as all of the "monsters": Byakhee, The Deep Ones, The Great Race, The Old Ones, The Mi-Go (aka the Fungi from Yuggoth), and The Shaggoths [sic, for Shoggoths].
+These monster entries were later revised and partially re-written by Jim Ward for inclusion in Deities & Demigods, where The Old Ones were retitled The Primordial Ones to avoid confusion with Lovecraft's deities, such as Cthulhu, that are also referred to as Old Ones.
+These creaturesare alternately referred to as The Elder Things by Lovecraft and the Call of Cthulhu RPG.

 Ancient Builder